dzrhythm/aks-keyvault-certs/README.md

     `kubectl get service aks-keyvault-aspnetcore-svc`

-    Get the EXTERNAL-IP and browse to it using https://YOUR-IP (you may need to bypass the warning about the self-signed cert).
+    Get the EXTERNAL-IP value and browse to it using <https://YOUR-IP>
+    (you'll likely need to bypass the browser warning about the self-signed cert).

 ## Notes